Skip to main content

 Partial relief

-You can get partial relief if the amount for the transfer exceeds the previous owner’s purchase cost but is less than the market value of the land.
+You can get partial relief if the amount you receive for the transfer is more than the previous owner’s purchase cost but is less than the market value of the land.
 In this case both the following apply:

-• you're treated as purchasing the property at the time the previous owner purchased it but for the actual sale price they paid rather than the market value
+• you're treated as purchasing the property at the time the previous owner purchased it but for the actual sale price you paid rather than the market value

 • the previous owner is also treated as disposing of the property for the actual sale price rather than its market value.